aternosorg/php-modrinth-api/docs/Api/TagsApi.md

 # Aternos\ModrinthApi\TagsApi

+Tags are common and reusable lists of metadata types such as categories or versions.
+Some can be applied to projects and/or versions.

 All URIs are relative to https://api.modrinth.com/v2, except if the operation defines another base path.

 | Method | HTTP request | Description |